-Sri Lankans have to prepare for anything against West Indies
+In a matter of hours, Sri Lanka out of World Cup contention

 The West Indies are aiming to regain the confidence they started the tournament with, when its pace quartet bounced out Pakistan for 105 in an opening win and then had defending champion Australia in strife at 38-4 and 79-5.
 They lost a tight one to the Australians, then were on top against South Africa before that game got washed out.

-The performances to that point led to talk of a West Indies revival, harking back to an era when big fast bowlers were at the forefront of the great Caribbean teams.
+Those performances prompted talk of a West Indies revival, harking back to an era when big fast bowlers were at the forefront of the great Caribbean teams.

-But four losses followed — one came down to a matter of five runs and a couple of yards against New Zealand at Old Trafford, when Carlos Brathwaite was caught on the boundary trying to hit a six for victory.
+But four losses followed — including the five-run loss to New Zealand when Carlos Brathwaite was caught on the boundary trying to hit a six for victory.

 “We had a long conversation in the dressing room — did a lot of soul-searching,” Reifer said.
 “It is important for us and important for the fans in the Caribbean as well, for us to put up the performances, even at the back end of the World Cup.”